 The Festival 2018 programme has young people at its core with a range of extraordinary projects and events including Ignite Theatre with their powerful What Gives Me Strength performance, D Fie Foe Productions with Glasgow Pixillated and Scottish Ballet & Y Dance with their intergenerational dance piece called Generation Dance.

 Celebrating 55 years of the Clyde Tunnel, Sonica presents Portal by Robbie Thomson and Alex Menzies, who will transform the 762 metre-long walkway into a sensory subterranean spectacle.
 An otherworldly odyssey where robotic sculptures and electronic sounds lead you through a series of close encounters, Portal presents a rare opportunity to re-discover this remarkable Glasgow landmark.

-Taking place in the West End of the city, Sink is a major new artwork by artist Janice Kerbel, in the form of a synchronised swimming routine for 24 women.
-Commissioned by The Common Guild, Sink is a live performance of a uniquely choreographed routine.
+Taking place in the West End of the city, 'Sink' is a major new artwork by artist Janice Kerbel, in the form of a synchronised swimming routine for a group of women.
+Commissioned by The Common Guild, 'Sink' is a live performance of a uniquely choreographed routine.

 In collaboration with the National Theatre of Scotland, the high energy Gob Squad brings Super Night Shot to Glasgow's streets and Argyle Street Arches.